N0tKris/CSCI-2040U-Software-Design-Labs/docs/workflows.md

 4. Click **Edit** on one restaurant to update its description or dietary tags.
 Save.
 5. Click **Delete** on a test/placeholder restaurant to remove it from the catalog.
 6. Navigate to the **Reviews** panel and review any submitted user reviews.
 Approve or reject as appropriate.
-7. Use **View As User** to confirm the catalog looks correct from a user perspective, then exit user view.
+7. Use **View As User** to confirm the catalog looks correct from a user perspective, then resume admin view.
+8. Use **View as Owner** to verify owner dashboard actions (register/update/menu/image) without leaving the admin session.

 ---

+## Workflow 5: User Discovery with Near-Me and Dietary Filters

+**Goal:** Validate geolocation-assisted discovery and dietary matching.

+1. Open User Dashboard (guest or signed-in user).
+2. Click **Find Restaurants Near Me** and allow location access.
+3. Confirm a status message is shown and nearby results are prioritized.
+4. Apply one or more dietary filters.
+5. Verify restaurants can match by:
+   - Restaurant-level dietary tags, or
+   - Menu item dietary tags.
+6. Open details for a matching restaurant and verify menu tag chips are visible.

+---

-## Workflow 5: Running Tests
+## Workflow 6: Running Tests

 **Goal:** Validate the backend and frontend test suites pass.